Do I need to register my club with Ofsted?

-After your registration visit, Ofsted will inspect all new out of school providers who are on the Early Years Register within 30 months of opening and thereafter at least once in every Ofsted inspection cycle (the current cycle ends on 31 July 2016).
-It is therefore important that you also complete the self evaluation form (SEF) and keep it up to date.
-The SEF contributes to the inspection process, so it is important that you complete it prior to your first inspection.
+After your registration visit, Ofsted will inspect all new out of school providers who are on the Early Years Register within 30 months of opening and thereafter at least once in every Ofsted inspection cycle.

-Note that Ofsted does not normally conduct post-registration inspections of clubs that are only on the Childcare Register.
+Note that Ofsted does not normally conduct pre-registration visits or post-registration inspections of clubs that are only on the Childcare Register.
 Instead around 10% of settings on the Childcare Register are inspected at random each year.

 Registration in Scotland, Wales and Northern Ireland

 Ofsted registration applies to settings in England only.
 If your club is based in Scotland, Wales or NI you will need to register with the appropriate regulatory authority: